pythonpune/linkstatus/CONTRIBUTING.md

 *You can start contibuting by checking the open project issues [here](https://github.com/pythonpune/linkstatus/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) .*

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat:

 If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.

+As you submit the pr, please also check for pre-commit checks and fix in case of any errors.

 # While Contributing